selvakumar-rajalingam/assignment/README.md

-#1.
-Add User
+#**Step 1**: Download or clone the files.

+#**Step 2**: **npm update** to install the corresponding packages.

+#**Step 3**: Please find the below placeholders in index.js and replace with your corresponding values.
+ - You can create test/development account from https://cloud.mongodb.com/ and replace the below placeholders or use your connection string for that.
+   - #username#
+   - #password
+   - #dbname#

+ - You can create test/development account from https://api.cloudamqp.com/ and replace the connection string in the below placeholder.
+   - #amqpurl#

+ - Use your SMTP details in the below placeholders.
+   - #gmailid#
+   - #gmailidpwd#

+#**Step 4**: **npm start** to start the services.

+#**Step 5**: To add a new user.

-API URL: localhost:3000/user
+- API URL: localhost:3000/user

-Method: POST
+- Method: POST

-#Params:
+- #Params:

-  firstname
+  - firstname

-  lastname
+  - lastname

-  email
+  - email

-  age
+  - age

-#2.
-Send News letter by uploading CSV file
+#**Step 6**: To Send News letter by uploading CSV file

-API URL: localhost:3000/sendnewsletter
+ - API URL: localhost:3000/sendnewsletter

-Method: POST
+ - Method: POST

-#Param: csv_file
+ - #Param: csv_file

-*Please refer sample.csv
+  - *Please refer sample.csv